 III.
 Understanding the most popular treatments in Korean dermatology clinics

 When visiting a Korean dermatology clinic for the first time, it can be overwhelming to choose among the various treatments available.
-Below are some of the most common procedures performed by Taiwanese and international patients, to help you understand which ones might suit your needs:
+Below are some of the most common procedures for both Taiwanese and overseas customers, to help you understand which ones might suit your needs:

-- Hydrodermabrasion (물광주사 / Skin Booster): This treatment uses microneedles to deliver hyaluronic acid and nutrients into the dermis, improving skin moisture, reducing fine lines, and darkening.
-It is suitable for those with dry skin or who experience easy makeup removal.
+- Hydrodermabrasion (물광주사 / Skin Booster): Uses microneedles to inject hyaluronic acid and nutrients into the dermis, improving skin moisture, reducing fine lines, and darkening.
+Suitable for those with dry skin or who have difficulty keeping makeup on.
 The effects last for approximately 3 to 6 months.
 Korean reference prices: ⩺150,000 to ⩺300,000.

-- Botox: Primarily used to reduce frown lines, crow’s feet, and forehead wrinkles, it can also be used for facial slimming (by injecting into the masseter muscles) and to stop sweating.
+- Botox: Primarily used to reduce frown lines, crow’s feet, and forehead wrinkles.
+It can also be used for facial slimming (by injecting into the masseter muscles) and to stop sweating.
 The effects last for 3 to 6 months.
-Korean reference prices: ⩺50,000 to ⩺150,000 per area.
+Korean reference prices: ⩺50,000 to ⩺150,000 per treatment area.

-- Pico-laser: This treatment uses picosecond-level light beams to break down melanin in the skin, improving sunspots, freckles, and pigmentation while stimulating collagen production.
-The recovery period is short, usually 3 to 5 days.
-Korean reference prices: ⩺2,000,000 to ⩺5,000,000 per session.
+- Pico-laser: Utilizes picosecond-level light beams to break down melanin in the skin, improving freckles, sunspots, and pigmentation while stimulating collagen production.
+Recovery time is short, usually 3 to 5 days.
+Korean reference prices: ⩺200,000 to ⩺500,000 per session.

-- Ulthera / Ultraformer: This treatment uses focused ultrasound to heat the SMAS layer of the skin, resulting in a tightening effect.
+- Ulthera / Ultraformer: Uses focused ultrasound to heat the SMAS layer, resulting in a tightening effect.
 The results can last for 1 to 2 years.
 These treatments are relatively expensive; Korean reference prices: ⩺1,500,000 to ⩺3,000,000.

-- Hyaluronic acid fillers: Used to fill nasolabial folds, apple cheeks, tear troughs, and enhance the nose.
+- Hyaluronic acid fillers: Used to fill nasolabial folds, cheeks, tear troughs, and to enhance the nose.
 The effects last for 6 to 18 months, depending on the brand and injection site.
-Korean reference prices: ⩺3,000,000 to ⩺800,000 per syringe.
+Korean reference prices: ⩺300,000 to ⩺800,000 per syringe.

 IV.
 How can overseas customers schedule appointments at Korean dermatology clinics?
 A comprehensive guide to three methods

 What if you don’t speak Korean?
 There are several ways to make appointments nowadays.
-Here are three of the most common methods, each with its pros and cons:
+Here are three of the most common methods, each with its advantages and disadvantages:

 Method 1: Schedule through the BeautsGO platform (recommended for overseas customers)